 True, unless you use effective preventative measures that work and are beyond homespun legends and myths.

-Most going on a safari in Africa use a Deet-based product such as “Off” or “Cutter” insect repellents.
+Most on a safari in Africa use a Deet-based product such as “Off” or “Cutter” insect repellents.
 Others resort to natural products such as citronella, soybean, rosemary, lavender, lemon, or eucalyptus-based.
 Others claim that Nivea Plain Blue body lotion works wonders against biting insects.

 The Insects that will bother you most on Safaris are flies, mosquitoes, and tsetse flies.
 Deet-based products work reasonably well on flies and mosquitoes but not on tsetse flies.

 Suppose you are looking for the right insect repellent for your time on Safari.
-Here you find what we think is the Best Insect Repellent for your Safari.
+Here you will find what we think is the Best Insect Repellent for your Safari.

 Making yourself less of a Target for Insects

 Before we get into which insect repellent we have found to work best on a safari, we want to touch on two preventative Measures that you can take briefly.
-The clothing and less sugar intake make you a less desirable target for insects.
+The Clothing and less sugar intake make you a less desirable target for insects.

-At night while having dinner outside, avoid bright clothing, which attracts mosquitoes.
+At night while having dinner outside, avoid bright Clothing, which attracts mosquitoes.
 The first line of defense against bugs is long trousers and long-sleeved shirts or tops in neutral colors.

-Yes, you are in equatorial Africa, yes the sun shines, and it is summer-like in Uganda.
+Yes, you are in equatorial Africa.
+Yes, the sun shines, and it is summer-like in Uganda.

 Avoiding Sugary Drinks and Sweets makes you a less desirable target for Insects:

-Insects, like most humans, love sweet things when you indulge in sweets such as soft drinks, passion fruit juice where a lot of sugar has been added, sugary coffee and teas, and of course candies of all kinds.
+Insects, like most humans, love sweet things when you indulge in sweets such as soft drinks, passion fruit juice where a lot of sugar has been added, sugary coffee and teas, and candies of all kinds.